This page will be regularly updated with answers to frequently asked questions from members.

 How will members be notified of a new complaint?

-Members will receive email notifications that direct them to log into the portal to see a new complaint referral.
+In line with their individual notification preference, the EDR Manager contact will receive email or SMS notifications which will direct them to log into the portal to see a new complaint referral.
+New referrals will also be easily visible in the portal.

 How will members be notified of changes to a complaint?

-Case managers will receive notifications according to their communication preferences, informing them about changes to a complaint, including new actions, documents or correspondence uploaded.
+Case contacts will receive notifications according to their communication preferences, informing them about changes to a complaint, including new actions, documents or correspondence uploaded.

-Members will be able to adjust notification setting to customise this experience.
+Members will be able to adjust their notification setting to customise this experience.

 How will members be notified if a complaint is closed?

-The improved complaints dashboard on the member portal will provide information on members’ cases, including when they closed.
+The improved complaints dashboard on the member portal will provide information on members’ cases, including when they close.

-Members will be able to select notification settings to enable notifications to case managers when there are changes on a complaint file, including closure.
+Members will be able to select notification settings to enable notifications to case workers when there are changes on a complaint file, including closure.

 Will the new system allow access for other parties assisting in management of complaints?

-Where a consumer is represented, both the consumer and representative can log on to access case information, saving time and allowing them to look at information together.
+Where a consumer is represented, both the consumer and representative can log on to access case information which will save time and allow them to look at information together.
+Where a consumer is paying for a representative, we expect the paid representative to engage with AFCA using the consumer portal.

 How will members report errors about products, issue types or referral timelines?

-If a member finds a potential error on a complaint at the referral stage, they can use the member portal to request AFCA review specific information on a complaint.
+If a member finds a potential error on a complaint at the referral stage, they can use the member portal to make requests for AFCA to review specific information on a complaint.
 AFCA can then change the information or timeframe if required.

 What will the document upload size limit be?